 The Road Ahead: Compliance Cannot Be Complacent

-It has been a busy year all round for the FIC and Accountable Institutions.
+It has been a busy year for the FIC and Accountable Institutions.

 Taking FICA and compliance seriously must be the new normal.